xushangning/usc-mscs/CSCI 530/exams/midterm.md

 ### 1

-1. 1, 4
-2. 4, 5, 6
+a) 4, 6

+- ~~1~~: Considered a minor characteristic because although the security classification assigned to each object is associated with objects, the policy itself is not associated with objects.

+b) 5

-3. 1
+c) 1

-4. 2
+d) 2

-5. 1, 2
+e) 1, 2

-6. 1, 3, 6
+f) 1 (minor), 3, 6

-7. 5, 6
+g) 5

 ### 2

 1. Expiration date
-    1. Because as time passes, there is growing probability that the issued certificate or ticket is compromised and no longer valid.
+    1. Because as time passes, there is growing probability that the issued certificate or ticket is compromised e.g., brute-forced and no longer valid.
+The expiration date also ensures that if the key is stolen or guessed or brute-forced, the adversary won't be able to impersonate you using the compromised key indefinitely.
     2. A longer lifetime adds to the ease of use for users and reduces burden on the revocation mechanism, when there are fewer certificates that need to be revoked.
 A shorter lifetime gives high assurance on the validity of credentials.
     3. Because in Kerberos there is a trusted third-party KDC that handles the revocation.
 2. Nonce and timestamp
     1. They defend against replay attacks and ace used in authentication in public key cryptography.
     2. Timestamps are easier to generate than nonces but require a synchronized clock.
-Nonces don’t require a synchronized clock but need to keep the seed confidential for pseudo-random number generator or have a good source of randomness.
+Nonces simplify the protocol because when timestamps are used, the validator must accept a range of timestamps, instead of a single value like nonce due to impreciseness of clocks.
+The range of acceptable timestamps is the time window in which messages can be replayed, so additional mechanism must be designed to defend against replay attacks.
 3. Because during authentication with mag stripe cards, the card reader can read the complete key from the card, unlike other physical devices like Yubikeys, making the stripe cards easy to be replicated.
 Just like attacks on passwords, once an adversary gets a copy of your stripe card key, they don’t need the original physical card anymore and can “replay” just the key.
 4. The public key is obtained from the list of trusted CA stored in the browser.
 If we had an incorrect public key for the CA, the connection would fail because the browser couldn’t validate the certificate provided by the server.
 If we accepted the public key of CA not worthy of our trust, when combined with a man-in-the middle attack, the CA issuer might be able to decrypt the connection and read the communication.
 5. Intermediate transmission infrastructure may enable man-in-the-middle attacks, where the infrastructure participates in key exchange and offer its own key to the communication parties.
-The implication is that the infrastructure will be able to read all the communication in between.
+The implication is that the infrastructure will be able to read all the communication in between or to impersonate people in Whatsapp and ask for your credentials or requset money transfer.

 ### 3